saulpierotti/markdown_notebook/LB1.md

 # Introduction
 * The reference source in the filed is the Journal of Bioinformatics
+* Functional annotation is the core of this course
 * Functional annotation studies the relationship between structure and function
 * Functional annotation requires data collection, storage and analysis
 * Functional annotation is the activity of attributing structural and functional features to translated protein sequences